-Although harvest by non-Federally qualified users in Units 23 and 26A represents a small percentage of harvest from the WACH, the harvestable surplus is likely being exceeded overall.
-Therefore, reducing harvest by closing caribou hunting to non-Federally qualified users on Federal public lands may contribute incrementally to both conservation of the herd and continuation of subsistence uses during a time of herd decline.
+Although harvest by non-Federally qualified users in Units 23 and 26A represents a small percentage of harvest from the WACH, the harvestable surplus may be exceeded overall.
+Therefore, reducing harvest by closing caribou hunting to non-Federally qualified users on Federal public lands could contribute incrementally to both conservation of the herd and continuation of subsistence uses during a time of herd decline.

-OSM PRELIMINARY CONCLUSION
+OSM CONCLUSION